yasirbhutta/yasirbhutta.github.io/dev-posts/merge-dataframe-panda.md

+---
+layout: page
+title: Merging DataFrames in Pandas: A Beginner's Guide
+description: Pandas provides several ways to combine DataFrames, with `merge()` being one of the most powerful and commonly used methods.
+Here's a comprehensive gu...
+keywords: print, data, com, merge, csv
+---
 # Merging DataFrames in Pandas: A Beginner's Guide

 Pandas provides several ways to combine DataFrames, with `merge()` being one of the most powerful and commonly used methods.
 Here's a comprehensive guide with syntax and examples for beginners.